 I've worked with words my whole life, as a writer, editor, student of literature and teacher of writing.
 I’ve written and/or edited everything from technical reports, audit reports, medical textbooks and computer manuals to poetry, short fiction and creative non-fiction.

-When I began leading workshops in contemplative writing -- or mindful writing -- in 2016, it was a revelation and a game changer.
-I'd been practising mindfulness meditation using Buddhist teachings for some years by then, but hadn't experienced the contemplative arts until the winter of 2016.
+When I began leading workshops in contemplative writing in 2016, I'd been practising mindfulness meditation using Buddhist teachings for some years, but hadn't experienced the contemplative arts.

 First I began learning about contemplative flower arranging, becoming part of the rotation of flower arrangers at the Shambhala Buddhist Centre in West Palm Beach, where I had just begun attending group sitting and taking meditation classes.
-That spring, I took part in a weekend of contemplative photography, called Nalanda Miksang, with Miriam Hall, who taught not only Miksang but also contemplative writing, and who was to become my mentor and dear friend.
+That spring, I took part in a weekend of contemplative photography, called Nalanda Miksang, with Miriam Hall, founder of Herspiral Contemplative Arts, who taught not only Miksang but also contemplative writing, and who was to become my mentor and dear friend.

 The first writing workshop I led at that Buddhist centre was totally seat-of-the-pants.
 I had no idea what I was doing.
 I'd agreed to lead the workshop in a fit of optimism that faded quickly, but I was nonetheless determined to follow through.
 After all, I’d made a commitment, and anyway, how hard could it be?
 I'd taught first-year essay writing classes!
 Government auditing teams!
 Way more scary.

 Or maybe not.
 By the time of the Miksang retreat, I was nearing panic, but Miriam was so reassuring, warm and incredibly generous in sharing her wisdom, tips and resources that I managed to learn just enough just in time to lead the workshop.